WWE Friday Night Smackdown preview: The Draft begins, three matches advertised, new segment announced - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following events are advertised for Friday’s WWE Friday Night Smackdown on Fox television show.
+The following events are advertised for tonight’s WWE Friday Night Smackdown on Fox television show.

 -Bayley vs. Sasha Banks for the Smackdown Women’s Championship.